 Hot wallets are safer than storing your coins in your exchange account and can make it simple to move cryptocurrency back to an exchange to complete other deals or pay out your holding.
 Many are also free.

 However, they are still not a foolproof defense against online threats.
-Hot wallets are often free; however, cold or hardware wallets can range in price from $50 to $200.
+Software wallets are often free; however, cold or hardware wallets can range in price from $50 to $200.

 Pros and Cons

 Hot wallets are generally web-based wallets, mobile wallets, and desktop wallets.
 Although all cryptocurrency hot wallets are susceptible to internet assaults, web wallets are the least secure of them all.

 Easy usage is a benefit of hot wallets.
 They never go offline; therefore, switching between the two is unnecessary when doing a bitcoin transaction.
 For instance, many individuals utilize mobile hot wallets to exchange or buy cryptocurrencies.
 It would be awkward to accomplish this with a cold wallet.
 To make your purchase, you would first need to transfer the necessary amount of bitcoin to a hot wallet, to which you would connect your cold wallet.

 Users that possess a lot of cryptocurrencies won’t usually maintain a lot of their holdings in software wallets.
 Keeping much cash on you is often a poor idea, even if a hot mobile wallet differs from a conventional analog wallet.
 When the amount drops, you may send more cryptocurrency to your hot wallet just like you can withdraw money from an ATM.

 Most reputable exchanges retain most of their customers’ cash offline in a network of cold storage and then reserve a specific amount in hot wallets for withdrawals.

 If you want to store a sizable quantity of bitcoin online, look into the standing of the exchange you plan to use.